rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 ### Project accounting tips

-This section includes some accounting tips for working in EBS.
+This section includes accounting tips for working in EBS.

 #### Derive expenditure item supplier invoice items

-Oracle Projects determines the default expenditure date for project-related supplier invoice items by using the **PA:Default Expenditure Item Date Source for Supplier Costs** profile option.
+Oracle Projects determines the default expenditure date for project-related supplier invoice items by using the **PA: Default Expenditure Item Date Source for Supplier Costs** profile option.
 This profile option is used to determine the default expenditure item date for supplier invoice distribution lines and derives the item expenditure date during the invoice